brett8883/DJI_Super-NFZ_Eraser/readme.md

 1. Download full repository and keep all files in original folders
 2. Double click DJI_NFZ-Eraser.cmd to start
 3. Follow the directions in the DJI_NFZ-Eraser.cmd enable adb with dumldore
-4. The program will automaticall clear the NFZ database as soon as dumldore has been closed
+4. The program will automatically clear the NFZ database as soon as dumldore has been closed

 ### Acknowlegments